Pain from ulcerative colitis usually occurs in your lower left abdomen. Intensity can vary, with more severe symptoms during flare-ups.

 UC also has a lot of symptoms in common with Crohn’s disease.

 Crohn’s affects your colon, too, but often skips around the colon.
-This means that pain can be in various areas such as the right side and the left with unaffected areas in the middle.
+This means that pain can be in various areas, such as the right side and the left, with unaffected areas in the middle.
 But Crohn’s can also affect other parts of your digestive tract.

 UC affects your entire colon in a progressive fashion.
 UC pain typically starts at the rectum and then, if left untreated, will spread up the colon.

-Over-the-counter (OTC) pain relievers such as Tylenol may help with UC pain symptoms.
-Some experts recommend avoiding nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or ibuprofen as they may trigger UC flares.
-However, research from 2018 suggests this may not be the case.
+Some experts recommend avoiding nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin or ibuprofen, as they may trigger UC flares.
+However, research from 2018 suggests that this may not be the case.

 Other treatments for UC include: